🔄

 A clear budget is your best friend in any renovation.
 For materials, porcelain slabs usually start around $20 per square foot, with premium designs costing more.
 Factor in the cost of adhesive, sealant, and backer board.
 The other major expense is labor.
 Professional installation is non-negotiable for large slabs, so get at least three quotes from qualified installers.
 Ask them to break down the costs for demolition, preparation, and installation.
 If you’re a trade professional, remember to apply for a trade account to access potential bulk discounts on your materials.

-Create Your Project Timeline
+Step 4: Map Out Your Project Timeline

 Mapping out a timeline helps manage expectations for everyone involved.
 A typical porcelain slab shower project includes demolition, plumbing adjustments, wall preparation, waterproofing, slab installation, and finally, installing your fixtures.
 Since cutting and setting large slabs requires precision, it’s important to pick experts for the job to avoid costly mistakes.
 Build a few buffer days into your schedule for unexpected hiccups.
 Order your slabs and fixtures well in advance to ensure everything is on-site when your installer is ready to begin, preventing delays and keeping your project moving smoothly.